 There is a huge difference between questioning your relationship because he isn’t the right man for you, and questioning your relationship because you’re going through a rocky stage of love.

-Consider being honest with your boyfriend about questioning your relationship.
+- Be honest with your boyfriend about your relationship questions.
 If you tried to make to reconnect with your boyfriend and you feel like you have a realistic perspective of what to expect from him, maybe it’s time to say “I’m questioning our relationship.”

-Read 5 Signs Your Boyfriend Is In Love With You.
+- Read How to Handle Your Boyfriend’s Lack of Effort.
 Remember that nobody can be 100% emotionally available and physically there for you all the time!
 A man can’t fulfill all your needs.
 That’s why you need God.

-Talk with a counselor if you still have relationship questions.
-An online article can never give you the guidance and support you need if you’re questioning your relationship in serious ways.
+- Talk to someone you trust.
+An article or blog post can never give you the guidance and support you need if you’re seriously questioning your relationship.
 Talk to someone objective and wise, who can help you figure out if you’re dealing with “normal” relationship issues, or if you need to seriously consider your commitment to your boyfriend or husband.

 While I can’t offer advice, I do read every comment.
 I encourage you to respond to other readers’ comments if you feel led, and to share your experience of what it feels like to question a relationship with the man you love.